Case: National Council of Prison Locals, American Federation of Government Employees v. Federal Bureau of Prisons

 Case Summary

 This case arose in the wake of a September 25, 2025 announcement from the Director of the Federal Bureau of Prisons (BOP), stating that BOP was terminating its collective bargaining agreement (CBA) with the National Council of Prison Locals, American Federation of Government Employees in line with Executive Order 14251.
-The plaintiff is a labor organization and incorporated association with the American Federation of Government Employees (AFGE).
+Plaintiff is a labor organization and incorporated association with the American Federation of Government Employees (AFGE).
 It represents a bargaining unit of approximately 30,000 civil servants who work for the BOP.

 On March 27, 2025, President Trump issued Executive Order 14251, which exempted dozens of federal agencies from the requirements of the Federal Service Labor-Management Relations Statute (FSLMRS) because those agencies had “as a primary function intelligence, counterintelligence, investigative, or national security work” and the FSLMRS could not be “applied to” the agencies “in a manner consistent with national security requirements and considerations.”
-EO 14251, §§.
+EO 14251.
 BOP terminated its CBA with the plaintiffs on September 25, 2025 with no advance notice to the union.

-Plaintiffs filed this lawsuit on November 13, 2025, in U.S. District Court for the District of Connecticut, in order to challenge the termination.
-The complaint alleges that the terminations were arbitrary and capricious, and in violation of the First Amendment.
-The plaintiffs requested a declaration of the recession of the CBA as unlawful, a permanent injunction prohibiting the defendants from terminating the CBA on the basis of the September 25 letter, and reasonable attorneys fee.
+Plaintiffs, represented by private counsel, filed this lawsuit on November 13, 2025, in U.S. District Court for the District of Connecticut, in order to challenge the termination.
+The complaint alleged that the terminations were arbitrary and capricious, and in violation of the First Amendment.
+Plaintiffs requested a declaration of the recession of the CBA as unlawful, a permanent injunction prohibiting the defendants from terminating the CBA on the basis of the September 25 letter, and reasonable attorneys fee.
+Judge Vernon D. Oliver was assigned to this case.

 This case is ongoing.